CatherineLuquire/leaflet-challenge/README.md

 Installation:
 1. Link Leaflet CSS stylesheet in index header for map visualization and functionality.
 2. Link d3 CDN script into index header for high-quality content with fast load speeds.
-3. Link style.css HTML and javascript styling.
+3. Link style.css into header of HTML for javascript styling.
 4. Link Leaflet js script and d3 script into index body for javascript and leaflet functionality.
 5. Reference static/js/logic.js in index body to connect to javascript file.
 6. Reference static/js/config.js in index of body to call and safely store Mapbox API key.